pulsar-edit/terminal/README.md

 Rather than serve as a direct copy of the `platformioIDETerminal` service described below, it aims to discard unneeded methods.
 It uses version `2.0.0` to signify a break in backward compatibility.

-It may add methods in the future, but for now it provides an object with two simple methods to its consumers:
+It may add methods in the future, but for now it provides an object with a few simple methods:

 #### `open(): Promise<void>`